specs-cli/specs-cli/README.md

 ## 📚 Acknowledgments

-The Specs CLI templates and project structure methodology were originally developed and documented in the book ["Mastering AI Agents"](https://mastering-ai-agents.com).
+The Specs CLI templates and project structure methodology were originally developed and documented in the book [Mastering AI Agents](https://mastering-ai-agents.com).
 This CLI tool brings those proven concepts to life as a practical development toolkit.

 ## 📦 Installation